 - Start by saying what you like about the piece.

-- Pick out and explore key sentences or ideas.
+- Next, pick out and explore critical phrases or ideas.

-- Consider several points of concern or issues with the piece.
+- Consider several points of concern or issues with those phrases.

 - Avoid getting into an argument with the writer.